On the Exact Convex Hull of IFS Fractals: The Principal Direction

 Since the optimum of $t_j$ with respect to the global target $\tau_*$ was deduced to likely be $s_j\in\left\{\left\lfloor\frac{Qj}{P}\right\rfloor, \left\lceil\frac{Qj}{P}\right\rceil\right\}$ and due to

-we necessarily have $s_{j+J}=s_j+s_J$ implying the periodicity of $n_j$ by $J$.\\ Thus the maximizer of $\tau_*$ is heuristically likely to be $p_x$ which is strictly focal since $\nu(x)=\vt_1 s_J+\vt_2 J=0$ and $T_x$ contains both $T_1$ and $T_2$.\\ Using Algorithm \ref{s040307} we can verify if this $p_x$ is indeed the maximizer of $\tau_*$, in which case then necessarily $\Cyc(x)\subset\Ext(F)$.
-With this algorithm, we can also verify the consecutiveness of the cycle (see the remarks after Definition \ref{s040405}), which has mostly been the case in our computational experiments, meaning $\tau_*$ is usually a regular target direction. \sqr
+we necessarily have $s_{j+J}=s_j+s_J$ implying the periodicity of $n_j$ by $J$.
+Thus the maximizer of $\tau_*$ is heuristically likely to be $p_x$ which is strictly focal since $\nu(x)=\vt_1 s_J+\vt_2 J=0$ and $T_x$ contains both $T_1$ and $T_2$.
+Using Algorithm \ref{s040307}, we can verify if this $p_x$ is indeed the maximizer of $\tau_*$, in which case then necessarily $\Cyc(x)\subset\Ext(F)$.
+With this algorithm, we can also verify the consecutiveness of the cycle (see the remarks after Definition \ref{s040405}), which was typically the case in our experiments (i.e. $\tau_*$ was a regular target direction). \sqr

 Note that due to $P,Q\leq M/2$ we can estimate

 according to Lemma \ref{s030202}, so Theorem \ref{s030211} suggests that $p_x$ could be in irreducible form.